 - reflect on how well our organization executes each practice.

 Why?
-When we do these things we show our colleagues (school board leaders, school leaders, teachers, and school staff) that we as leaders care about their well-being.
+When we do these things, we show our colleagues that we as leaders care about their well-being.
 We must connect with the hearts and minds of those we lead.
-In turn, they allow us to be proactive about solving problems in an execution (evidence-based leadership) framework and maximize performance through continuous improvement.
+In turn, they allow us to be proactive about solving problems in an execution (evidence-based leadership) framework.
+Additionally, it maximizes performance through continuous improvement.
 When we do these things, we champion great places to work, learn, and achieve.